chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/STemWin/STemWin_HelloWorld/readme.txt

 @par Description

-This directory contains a set of source files that implement a simple "Hello Wolrd" example based on STemWin for STM32F4xx devices.
+This directory contains a set of source files that implement a simple "Hello World" application based on STemWin for STM32F4xx devices.

-The example allows also to run the different Segger samples that can be downloaded from here: http://www.segger.com/emwin-samples.html
+The application allows also to run the different Segger samples that can be downloaded from here: http://www.segger.com/emwin-samples.html
 To do this, user has only to replace the file "Basic_HelloWorld.c" into the project workspace by the downloaded one.
-As example, two sample source files are provided (but not linked to the project):
+As application, two sample source files are provided (but not linked to the project):
 	STemWin/HelloWorld/Src/MEMDEV_WM_Ticker.c
 	STemWin/HelloWorld/Src/MOVIE_ShowFeatures.c